-The Only Nation That Crushed Freedom—And Prospered
+The Rare Nation That Crushed Freedom—And Prospered

 No substantial famine has ever occurred in any independent country with a democratic form of government and a relatively free press.”